HR ANALYTICS

 2. 360-degree evaluation

-The more varied the sources, the better results you’ll have.
-A 360-degree evaluation provides insight into both task performance and collaboration abilities.
+A 360-degree evaluation gathers feedback from multiple sources, including coworkers, subordinates, and customers.
+The more varied the sources, the better the results.
+A 360-degree evaluation provides insight into task performance and collaboration abilities.

 3. Self-assessment